Himasnhu-AT/Binary-Video-Compression-Technology-Prototype/README.md

 ## Paper

 This project is based on ongoing research, and a paper detailing the algorithm and its performance is currently in progress.
-A link to the paper will be provided when it becomes available.
+Link:. [paper](https://www.linkedin.com/pulse/from-zip-rar-video-evolution-compression-methods-tech-himanshu-?trackingId=%2B9ybw%2F6XRh6L138ZlIir9A%3D%3D&lipi=urn%3Ali%3Apage%3Ad_flagship3_detail_base%3Bkh5Bf8VsTqCeiPNTo9H6lg%3D%3D)

 ## Note